leeprovoost/go-rest-api-template/README.md

 Our handler looks now like this:

 ```
-func ListUsersHandler(w http.ResponseWriter, req *http.Request, ctx AppContext) {
+func ListUsersHandler(w http.ResponseWriter, req *http.Request, appEnv AppEnv) {
   // return user data
 }
 ```

 The only problem is that this handler's type signature is not `http.ResponseWriter, *http.Request` but `http.ResponseWriter, *http.Request, appContext` so Go's HandleFunc function will complain about this.
-That's why we are introducing a helper function `makeHandler` that takes our appContext struct and our handlers with the special type signature and converts it to `func(w http.ResponseWriter, r *http.Request)`:
+That's why we are introducing a helper function `MakeHandler` that takes our appContext struct and our handlers with the special type signature and converts it to `func(w http.ResponseWriter, r *http.Request)`:

 ```
-func makeHandler(ctx AppContext, fn func(http.ResponseWriter, *http.Request, AppContext)) http.HandlerFunc {
+func MakeHandler(appEnv AppEnv, fn func(http.ResponseWriter, *http.Request, AppEnv)) http.HandlerFunc {
 	return func(w http.ResponseWriter, r *http.Request) {
-		fn(w, r, ctx)
+		fn(w, r, appEnv)
 	}
 }
 ```

-We can use this `makeHandler` function now in our `server.go` when we initialise all the routes and the corresponding route handlers.
+We can use this `MakeHandler` function now in our `handlers.go` when we initialise all the routes and the corresponding route handlers.

 In the previous examples we've ignored the implementation of the `ListUsersHandler`, but let's have a closer look at that now:

 ```
 // ListUsersHandler returns a list of users
-func ListUsersHandler(w http.ResponseWriter, req *http.Request, ctx AppContext) {
+func ListUsersHandler(w http.ResponseWriter, req *http.Request, appEnv AppEnv) {
-	list, err := ctx.DB.ListUsers()
+  list, err := appEnv.DB.ListUsers()
 	if err != nil {
-		response := Status{
+		response := models.Status{
-			Status:  "404",
+			Status:  strconv.Itoa(http.StatusNotFound),
 			Message: "can't find any users",
 		}
-		log.Println(err)
+		log.WithFields(log.Fields{
+			"env":    appEnv.Env,
+			"status": http.StatusNotFound,
+		}).Error("Can't find any users")
-		ctx.Render.JSON(w, http.StatusNotFound, response)
+		appEnv.Render.JSON(w, http.StatusNotFound, response)
 		return
 	}
 	responseObject := make(map[string]interface{})
 	responseObject["users"] = list
 	responseObject["count"] = len(list)
-	ctx.Render.JSON(w, http.StatusOK, responseObject)
+	appEnv.Render.JSON(w, http.StatusOK, responseObject)
 }
 ```